tvlooy/php-ext-dev-book/manuscript/PreparePhp.md

 ./configure \
     $CONFIGURE_STRING \
     --enable-pcntl \
-    --with-config-file-path=/etc/php7.0/cli \
+    --with-config-file-path=/etc/php7.1/cli \
-    --with-config-file-scan-dir=/etc/php7.0/cli/conf.d
+    --with-config-file-scan-dir=/etc/php7.1/cli/conf.d

 make -j2
 make install

 # Install config files

-cp php.ini-production /etc/php7.0/cli/php.ini
+cp php.ini-production /etc/php7.1/cli/php.ini
-sed -i 's/;date.timezone =.*/date.timezone = Europe\/Brussels/' /etc/php7.0/cli/php.ini
+sed -i 's/;date.timezone =.*/date.timezone = Europe\/Brussels/' /etc/php7.1/cli/php.ini
 ```

 Now would be the right time to run ```make test``` to help the PHP project.

 Next clean the build and do the same for FPM.

-Note that I use ```www-data``` as the user for FPM.
-This user is available if
+Note that in this example, I use ```www-data``` as the user for FPM.
+This user
-you install Nginx or Apache2 on Debian.
-If you don't have this user, create it
+is available if you install Nginx or Apache2 on Debian.
+You can set it to your
-first or use a different user.
-Using a separate user for each website is
+own user for development.
+Using a separate user for each website is considered
-considered as a good security practice.
+as a good security practice in production.
 You can configure users in the FPM
 pool configuration.
 The option in the configure script just set a default in the
 main FPM configuration.